-Exempt-interest dividends distributed by the trust that are excluded from gross income for federal income tax purposes and are attributable to the exempt-interest dividends the trust receives from the RIC Shares that are attributable to interest on the Bonds, will be excluded from taxable income for purposes of the New York State personal income tax imposed on individuals by Article 22 of the New York State Tax Law (the "State Personal Income Tax") and the personal income tax imposed on individuals by the City of New York under Section 11-1701 of the Administrative Code (the "City Personal Income Tax").
+Exempt-interest dividends distributed by the New York Trust that are excluded from gross income for federal income tax purposes and are attributable to the exempt-interest dividends the New York Trust receives from the RIC Shares that are attributable to interest on the Bonds, will be excluded from taxable income for purposes of the New York State personal income tax imposed on individuals by Article 22 of the New York State Tax Law (the "State Personal Income Tax") and the personal income tax imposed on individuals by the City of New York under Section 11-1701 of the Administrative Code (the "City Personal Income Tax").

-Distributions from the trust other than exempt-interest dividends attributable to the exempt-interest dividends the trust receives from the RIC Shares that are attributable to interest on the Bonds, will generally be subject to the State Personal Income Tax and the City Personal Income Tax.
+Distributions from the New York Trust other than exempt-interest dividends attributable to the exempt-interest dividends the New York Trust receives from the RIC Shares that are attributable to interest on the Bonds, will generally be subject to the State Personal Income Tax and the City Personal Income Tax.

-Distributions, including exempt-interest dividends, distributed by the trust may be subject to the New York State franchise tax imposed on domestic and foreign corporations by Article 9-A of the New York State Tax Law (the "State Corporate Tax") and the general corporation tax imposed by the City of New York on domestic and foreign corporations under Sections 11-603 and 11-653 of the Administrative Code of the City of New York (the "City Corporate Tax").
+Distributions, including exempt-interest dividends, distributed by the New York Trust may be subject to the New York State franchise tax imposed on domestic and foreign corporations by Article 9-A of the New York State Tax Law (the "State")

+Corporate Tax") and the general corporation tax imposed by the City of New York on domestic and foreign corporations under Sections 11-603 and 11-653 of the Administrative Code of the City of New York (the "City Corporate Tax").

-You generally will be subject to tax for purposes of the State Personal Income Tax and the City Personal Income Tax on the gain recognized on the sale or redemption of a unit in the trust.
-Gain recognized on the sale or redemption of a unit in the trust may be subject to the State Corporate Tax and the City Corporate Tax.
+You generally will be subject to tax for purposes of the State Personal Income Tax and the City Personal Income Tax on the gain recognized on the sale or redemption of a unit in the New York Trust.
+Gain recognized on the sale or redemption of a unit in the New York Trust may be subject to the State Corporate Tax and the City Corporate Tax.

-You should be aware that, generally, interest on indebtedness incurred or continued to purchase or carry units of the trust is not deductible for purposes of the State Personal Income Tax or the City Personal Income Tax.
+You should be aware that, generally, interest on indebtedness incurred or continued to purchase or carry units of the New York Trust is not deductible for purposes of the State Personal Income Tax or the City Personal Income Tax.

 Neither the sponsor nor its counsel have independently examined the RIC Shares, the Bonds or the opinions of bond counsel rendered in connection with the issuance of the Bonds.
-Ownership of units in the trust may result in other New York State and New York City tax consequences to certain taxpayers, and prospective investors should consult their tax advisors.
+Ownership of units in the New York Trust may result in other New York State and New York City tax consequences to certain taxpayers, and prospective investors should consult their tax advisors.